 My first visit was a pretty standard — she asked me all of my symptoms, what I eat on a regular basis, if I feel any of the symptoms after certain foods, etc. We talked about sleeping, exercising, stress, and everything in between.
 After describing my inconsistent symptoms to her, she gave me a few suggestions and homework to do until we saw each other next.

 I loved it and am so happy that I decided to start seeing a medical expert at Functional Medicine Associates.
+They had the Best medical practice management software so the way they managed their patients was one of the best I experienced.

 My nutritionist is, first of all, really nice.
 That’s pretty important when things get a little personal and you share how many times you go to the bathroom in a day.
 Second of all, I don’t feel like I’m being sold a lot of things.
 I thought they would try to sell me supplements right on the spot, but she gave me a list of things I can shop for on Amazon or elsewhere to get a better deal.
 And finally, I really feel like I am listened to and she is tailoring everything for me.
 It is so nice to share what I am feeling and hear her say, “That’s not normal, we can try some things to make you feel better.”
 Anyone who’s been sick — that’s all you’re looking for your doctor to say.
+If you need the advice coming form a good doctor, check with Dr. Robert Macarthur.

 Has anyone been to a nutritionist before?
 Do you find them helpful?
 Do you have any food sensitivities or aversions?